naavis/haloray/README.md

 simultaneously.
 You give each population a name for easier reference by typing in the **Crystal population** dropdown menu.
 Each population has a relative weight, which can be changed by adjusting the **Population weight** spin box.
-For example, giving weight 1 and 3 to two crystal populations would trace three times as many rays through the latter population than the former.
+For example, giving weights 1 and 3 to two crystal populations respectively would trace three times as many rays through the latter population than the former.

 The crystals are hexagonal, and have three named axes as shown in the image below.